Aspiring Doctors Seek Advanced Training In Addiction Medicine

 "I love when I see addiction patients on my schedule, even if they're pregnant and on meth," she says.
 "More room to do good — it's exciting."

-Doctors with Tamar's enthusiasm are sorely needed, says Dr. Anna Lembke, medical director of Addiction Medicine at Stanford University School of Medicine, and a longtime researcher in the field.
+Doctors with Tamar's enthusiasm are sorely needed, says Dr. Anna Lembke, medical director of addiction medicine at Stanford University School of Medicine and a longtime researcher in the field.

 "Even 10 years ago," Lembke says, "I couldn't find a medical student or resident interested in learning about addiction medicine if I looked under a rock.
 They were just not out there."